jtimdwyer/arxiv_recommender/README.md

 ![][submissions]

 [submissions]: notebooks/02_Data_Analysis_And_Processing/submissions.png

-When Grigori Perelman won (and declined) the Fields Medal, arguably the most prestigious prize in mathematics, the work for which he won the award was never published in a journal.
+When Grigori Perelman won (and declined) the Fields Medal in 2006, arguably the most prestigious prize in mathematics, the work for which he won the award was never published in a journal.
 It was posted on __arXiv__.

  From the Telegraph:
 >["If anybody is interested in my way of solving the problem, it's all there - let them go and read about it," said Dr Perelman.
 "I have published all my calculations.
 This is what I can offer the public."](https://www.telegraph.co.uk/news/1526782/Worlds-top-maths-genius-jobless-and-living-with-mother.html)